-- How well the scientific rationale for clinically testing the intervention is supported by the preliminary data (if applicable), critical review and analysis of the literature, and/or laboratory/preclinical evidence. - How well the study aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to answer clearly the clinical objective. - How well the inclusion and randomization criteria meet the needs of the proposed clinical trial. - o How well the exclusion criteria are justified. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - To what degree the data collection instruments (e.g., surveys, questionnaires), if applicable, are appropriate to the proposed study. - The potential immediate or long-term benefit and usability of the proposed research outcomes for the health and well-being of Service members and Veterans with limb loss and/or limb impairment as well as their families, their caregivers, and/or the general public.
+- How well the scientific rationale for clinically testing the intervention is supported by the preliminary data, critical review and analysis of the literature, and/or laboratory/ preclinical evidence. - How well the study aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to answer clearly the clinical objective(s). - How well the inclusion and randomization criteria meet the needs of the proposed clinical trial. - How well the exclusion criteria are justified. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - o To what degree the data collection instruments (e.g., surveys, questionnaires), if applicable, are appropriate to the proposed study.